Why ‘Who Else But Us’ Is Worth Your Time

 You’ll receive ‘Who Else But Us’ while exploring the Skycutter A102 facility, a towering Protectorate installation that’s seen better days.
 The station was overrun, guards were killed, and now Raptidons have made it their hunting ground.

-Your objective: Collect five Protectorate Armorial ID cards from fallen soldiers to unlock a secured chest on the first floor.
+Your objective: Collect five Protectorate Armorial ID cards from fallen soldiers to unlock a secured chest in the basement.

 The challenge: The facility is massive, spanning seven floors with complex vertical layouts.
 IDs are scattered across different levels, often guarded by aggressive wildlife and automated defenses.
 You’ll need to navigate suspended platforms, climb ladders, ride elevators, and survive multiple combat encounters.